Re-hashing an oldie with some fresh perspective – Standards.

 Not to be confused with actual laws, standards are generally a community consensus of practices or beliefs that set the precedent for codes of conduct.
-In cases where the precedent is pursued as law, then often times it becomes just that.
+In cases where the precedent is pursued as law, then often times it becomes just that, and in the US can be part of our Code of Federal Regulations.

-In the diving lore, scientific diving in particular, standards are often a hotly debated topic, and with good reason.
-Thirty years ago the community set a precedent that diving in support of research or scientific tasks was exempt from the United States’ Occupational Safety & Health Administration (OSHA) Code of Federal Regulations that pertain to commercial diving, or diving for ‘work’.
-While that seems like a lifetime ago, in the legal world that is recent history, and in the diving world, well, we’re still wearing diapers as far as I’m concerned.
+In diving lore, scientific diving in particular, standards are often a hotly debated topic, and with good reason.
+Almost 40 years ago the community set a precedent that diving in support of research or scientific tasks was exempt from the United States’ Occupational Safety & Health Administration (OSHA) Code of Federal Regulations that pertain to commercial diving, or diving for ‘work’.
+While that may sound like a lifetime ago, in the legal world that is recent history, and in the diving world, well, we’re still wearing diapers as far as I’m concerned.

 Why the fight?